Cycling in Canberra: Sparrow Hill

+Narrabundah Velodrome

 The Narrabundah Velodrome (locally known as the "Bundahdome") hosts track cycling club meets and competitions.
 Originally built in 1972, the facility was not suitable for interstate competitions due to the very steep bank angles of the curves and harsh transitions.
 The outdoor velodrome was closed in April 2013 due to concerns about the condition of this facility and despite uncertainty about its future, was reopened following remediation and re-surfacing works in time to host the 2014 ACT Track Championships.
 In addition to Territory Championship events, the Capital Region Masters Cycling Club hold regular race meets at the velodrome.

+BMX

 There are a number of BMX tracks throughout the suburbs, including the Canberra BMX Club in Melba, the Tuggeranong BMX track in Kambah and at Yerrabi Pond District Park in Canberra.
 Both the Canberra BMX Club and Canberra Off Road Cyclists club stage events at these facilities throughout the year.

 Cycling rules and regulations

 Unlike New South Wales and Victoria, cyclists in the Australian Capital Territory are permitted to ride on standard footpaths.
 Cyclists are also not required to dismount at pedestrian crossings.
 While helmets are required, there are some exemptions, including for religious headgear.
 With the use of dashcams becoming more widespread, cycling advocacy groups have lobbied for the ACT Government to enact harsher penalties for negligent driving that injures vulnerable road users.

 In general, when riding on public roads, cyclists have the same legal rights and obligations as other road users, although there are some road rules that are specifically designed to protect cyclists and other vulnerable road users.
 Drivers of motor vehicles are required to leave at least 1 meter of lateral spacing when passing cyclists on roads with a speed limit of 60 km/h or below.
 Where the speed limit is over 60 km/h, this distance increases to 1.5 meters.
 Cyclists are permitted to use roads as an alternative to dedicated cycle paths, but must only ride in marked cycle lanes where these are provided and must give way to vehicles signalling a left turn.
 Riding two-abreast is permitted at all times, however it is encouraged that cyclists move to single file to let traffic pass and exercise commonsense based on traffic conditions.
 Front and rear lights are required for on road cycling at night and in poor visibility.